Dark-Gran/SMC/README.md

 #### Simulation Stagger

 Certain collisions in Box2D engine are performance-heavy.
-These collisions become heavier because of the way the 'constant' circle speed is being kept in the game.
+These collisions become heavier because of the way the 'constant' circle speed is being kept in the game (which they keep despite the collisions being resolved by a physics engine that is trying to make them act according to newtonian physics).

 **This may become very noticable (the game staggers) when many of these collisions are being simulated to draw trajectories.**